 Oracle Application Express supports modular authentication, making it easy to switch authentication methods when needed.
 You can establish a user's identity by selecting from several built-in authentication methods, or by using a wizard to create your own custom authentication approach.

 See Also:"Establishing User Identity Through Authentication" for more information

 While conditions control the rendering and processing of specific controls or components on a page, authorization schemes control user access.
 Authorization is a broad term for controlling access to resources based on user privileges.

-Authorization schemes extend the security of your application's authentication scheme.
+Authorization schemes use the identities established by authentication to grant privileges on applications and objects within them.
 You can specify an authorization scheme for an entire application, a page, or a specific page control such as a region, item, or button.
 For example, you could use an authorization scheme to selectively determine which tabs, regions, or navigation bar entries a user sees.